Community Sleep Health Grant

 - We encourage applicants to be members of the American Academy of Sleep Medicine.

 - This award is designed to support new projects or initiatives or to meaningfully expand existing programs.
 It is not designed to support ongoing operational aspects of existing programs.

-- Traditional research projects will not be considered under this award mechanism.
-However, community-based participatory research projects as defined by the Agency for Health Care Research and Quality will be considered under this award mechanism.
+- Traditional research projects will not be considered under this grant mechanism.
+However, community-based participatory research projects as defined by the Agency for Health Care Research and Quality will be considered under this grant mechanism.

 - Individuals or organizations who have a financial conflict of interest or have the potential to incur significant financial benefit from the proposed work and beyond the work itself are not eligible to apply.

 - Requests to support ongoing operational aspects of existing programs or requests for projects that do not meaningfully expand existing programs are not eligible.

 Note: The project leader will be required to make a statement to this effect prior to execution of the contract.

 The AASM Foundation encourages applicants to collaborate with other groups who wish to contribute to the proposed project/initiative.

 This grant is a two-stage application process, in which a letter of intent (LOI) is required prior to submission of a full application.

 Once the AASM Foundation reviews your letter of intent and confirms you may move forward with your proposal for the Community Sleep Health Grant, an application may be submitted.
 If the LOI is not approved by the AASM Foundation, the applicant may not apply for the grant.